LLNL/zfp/docs/source/faq.rst

 is advanced by *m* |times| *n* words to the next set of m 64-bit words associated with the block.

+Rather than overcoming the technical challenges discussed here, we advocate a simpler, compressor-agnostic approach to progressive-precision access:

+#.
+V. Magri, P. Lindstrom,
+   "`A General Framework for Progressive Data Compression and Retrieval <https://doi.org/10.1109/TVCG.2023.3327186>`__," IEEE Transactions on Visualization and Computer Graphics, 2024.

+Additional benefits of this framework include:

+- No need to perform surgery on |zfp|.
+- Support for arbitrarily small |zfp| error tolerances (see :ref:`Q17 <q-tolerance>`) and even lossless compression in the limit.
+- Easy integratation with current file formats and I/O libraries.

 -------------------------------------------------------------------------------

 .. _q-init: